-Sub-Advised and Model Provider Services
+Model Provider Services

-Depending on the terms of the sub-adviser agreement, Opal Capital may be paid in advance for its investment advisory services.
-Sub-advisory agreements have an initial one-year term; thereafter they may be canceled by either party upon 60 days' prior written notice.
+Depending on the terms of the agreement, Opal Capital may be paid in advance for its services.
+Agreements have an initial one-year term; thereafter they may be canceled by either party upon 60 days' prior written notice.
 Upon termination of any account, any unearned, prepaid fees will be promptly refunded, and any earned, unpaid fees will be immediately due and payable.